awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 **Note**
 On Amazon RDS MySQL 5\.7, delayed replication is supported for MySQL 5\.7\.22 and later\.
 On Amazon RDS MySQL 5\.6, delayed replication is supported for MySQL 5\.6\.40 and later\.
 Delayed replication is not supported on Amazon RDS MySQL 8\.0\.
-You must use stored procedures to configure delayed replication\.
+Use stored procedures to configure delayed replication\.
 You can't configure delayed replication with the AWS Management Console, the AWS CLI, or the Amazon RDS API\.
 On Amazon RDS MySQL 5\.7\.23 and later MySQL 5\.7 versions, you can use GTID\-based replication in a delayed replication configuration\.
 If you use GTID\-based replication, use the [mysql\.rds\_start\_replication\_until\_gtid](mysql_rds_start_replication_until_gtid.md) stored procedure instead of the [mysql\.rds\_start\_replication\_until](mysql_rds_start_replication_until.md) stored procedure\.
 For more information about GTID\-based replication, see [Using GTID\-Based Replication for Amazon RDS MySQL](mysql-replication-gtid.md)\.

 **Topics**